HalfstarDev/matchanovel/README.md

 ## How to install:
 You can use MatchaNovel either:
-- by opening the empty template project in Defold **(recommended for releasing a visual novel)**
+- by opening the [empty template project](https://github.com/HalfstarDev/matchanovel/releases/download/v0.2.0/MatchaNovel.Empty.Defold.project.English.zip) in Defold **(recommended for releasing a visual novel)**
-- or by downloading the standalone reader and editing the script and asset files **(recommended for quick prototyping without advanced features)**
+- (There is also a [seperate template that includes Japanese fonts](https://github.com/HalfstarDev/matchanovel/releases/download/v0.2.0/MatchaNovel.Empty.Defold.project.Japanese.zip), which are not in the English version to keep the file size down.)
-- or by importing the library in Defold or another Lua based engine **(recommended for integrating into a larger non-VN game)**
+- or by downloading the [standalone reader](https://github.com/HalfstarDev/matchanovel/releases/download/v0.2.0/MatchaNovel.Reader.demo.Windows.zip) and editing the script and asset files **(recommended for quick prototyping without advanced features)**

-To import as a library, add https://github.com/HalfstarDev/matchanovel/archive/refs/tags/v0.1.0.zip to the dependencies in your game.project file.
+- or by importing the [library](https://github.com/HalfstarDev/matchanovel/archive/refs/tags/v0.2.0.zip) in Defold or another Lua based engine **(recommended for integrating into a larger non-VN game)**

-If you import the MatchaNovel library into an existing Defold project, you should also install the [https://github.com/subsoap/defos](DefOS) library, so that the fullscreen setting will work.
+If you import the MatchaNovel library into an existing Defold project, you should also install the [DefOS](https://github.com/subsoap/defos) library, so that the fullscreen setting will work.

 ---